neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         The PVM (parallel virtual machine)
-        should be setup so that it allows execution on all hosts of the csh script $NEURONHOME/bin/bbsworker.sh .
+        should be setup so that it allows execution on all hosts of the csh script :file:`$NEURONHOME/bin/bbsworker.sh`.
-        (Simulations may also be run under :meth:`ParallelContext.MPI` but the launch mechanisms are quite different)
+        (Simulations may also be run under :ref:`ParallelContext_MPI` but the launch mechanisms are quite different)
         The simulation hoc files should be available on each machine with the same relative path with respect to the user's $HOME directory.